idircarlos/bo1zt/README.md

 **Black Ops 1 Zombies Trainer**

-A simple trainer for *Call of Duty Black Ops 1 Zombies* written in C.
+A simple trainer for *Black Ops 1 Zombies* written in C.
 This tool is being created just for fun while learning reverse engineering fundamentals.
 This tool is still under development.
 Main features available:

 - [x] God Mode